msolorio/redux-typescript-notes/README.md

 - often has naming convention off "domain/eventName"
 - Action object can hold additional information about the event
   - The payload
+- Should include minimal amount of information to describe what happened

 Example
 ```js